Callings

 Demiurge

 Most people treat the dead and the mechanical as separate concerns.
 The Demiurge knows better.
 Shades are everywhere, eager for purpose, and technology is just material waiting for a soul.
-Combine the two and you get something the Kosmos hasn't quite figured out how to classify: devices with opinions, tools with loyalty, and a crafter who takes commissions from both sides of the veil.
+Ether teaches them the manners of the dead, the cold spots and stubborn moods of shades who'll work if you ask the right way.
+Forge teaches them that any vessel can be made, given enough scrap and an honest hour.
+Put the two trades in the same workshop and you get devices with opinions, tools with loyalty, and a crafter who takes commissions from both sides of the veil.

 Domains